 A pharmacy permit is valid only for the owner to whom it was issued and only for the location recorded on the permit.
 It is not transferable to a new owner or to a new location.
 In the event a relocation is planned, the permit owner shall complete the appropriate application form (Form No. 54 for in-state pharmacies and Form.
 No. 59 for nonresident pharmacies) and submit it to the Board at least 30 days prior to the planned move.
 After completing the required site inspection for the in-state pharmacy, the Board will re-issue the permit, using the same permit number and the new address.

 In the event the owner of a pharmacy permit contemplates a sale or transfer of ownership of a pharmacy, the owner should recognize the pharmacy permit is not transferable to a new owner.
 The owner can sell everything else in the pharmacy (drug products and fixtures) but not the pharmacy permit.
 The buyer of the pharmacy must obtain his own permit via the application process.
 From time to time, the ownership profile of the pharmacy may undergo minor changes; however, in the event the ownership of the pharmacy permit changes by 50% or more since the initial issuance of the permit, the Board's rules declares that level of change to be self-evident of a change sufficient to require a new pharmacy permit.
 The continued operation of a pharmacy permit which has changed its ownership by 50% or more is a violation of the Board's laws and rules; regrettably, the Board has found it necessary to discipline several permits for that reason.
 From time to time, a permit owner may elect to change their trade (d/b/a) name.
 A change in the trade name only, with no change in ownership, does not require a new permit nor an application, but it does require written notice to the Board.
-Further, in the event an updated copy of the permit reflecting the new trade name is desired, please use the duplicate credential order form (Form No. 201).

 In the event the owner of a pharmacy contemplates the permanent closure of a pharmacy, there are specific rules of procedure designed to protect consumers' rights of access to their prescription records.
 In addition, we strongly encourage completion of Form No. 60 to ensure documentation of the pharmacy's compliance with those rules.